 Discovering the primary interest of the student.
 I'm not a fan to attempting to "force" students to do it "my way."
 I find what their level is and develop a program specific to their needs.
 I never use a "one size fits all" approach.
 It doesn't work.
 Encouraging the student's desires while providing information that makes that desire a reality, is my preferred process for teaching.

-I've been teaching music since 1974.
+I've been teaching music for a very long time.
 I hold a Bachelor of Music in Music Composition from Pacific Lutheran University as well as a Masters degree from Boston University.
 I have studied with notable professionals, including an Emmy winning film composer.
 I've written hundreds of songs as well as large scale orchestral works.
 I am currently completeing a full scale stage musical and preparing to record it.

 I typically charge for lessons in four week groups.
 On occassion there are five weeks in a month.
 On that day, we will normally not have a lesson.
 My pricing can vary a bit, depending on what is being studied and what is involved in a specific situation.
 Once a price is stated, however, I won't raise that price for as long as you remain a student.